seqan/seqan3/doc/tutorial/search/index.md

 Up until now, we have seen that we can call the search with the query sequences and the index.
 In addition, we can provide a third parameter to provide a user defined
 \ref search_configuration_section_introduction "search configuration".
-If we do not provide a user defined search configuration, the seqan3::search_cfg::default_configuration will be used which triggers an exact search finding all hits for a particular query.
+If we do not provide a user defined search configuration, the seqan3::search_cfg::default_configuration will be used, which triggers an exact search, finding all hits for a particular query.
 In the following we will see how we can change the behaviour of the search algorithm by providing a user defined search configuration.

 ### Max error configuration